- Learning to Fly in MFL

 Expectations of students in Spanish

-The course is two hours a week of tuition with one home-work of about half an hour to 45 minutes per week.
+The course is 1 hour a week of tuition with one home-work of about half an hour to 45 minutes per week, increasing to 2 hours a week in Year 8 and 9.
 At the beginning this will frequently be a vocabulary or grammar learning homework and it is important that students see this as real homework.
 Homework may also be a written or comprehension exercise.
 Students' written work is marked using the department's marking codes.
 The codes are explained to the students and a copy placed in their books at the start of the year.
 The codes identify the type of error rather than simply writing in the correction so that students learn how to redraft their own work.
 They will usually be given the opportunity to do this and to ask any questions in lesson time.

 What are the major assessments this year?

 There will be formal end of unit tests as outlined in the assessment summary.
 These will take place roughly at the end of the first Autumn half term, the end of the Autumn term and the February half term and will address different skills as well as grammar.
 Each teacher will set ongoing grammar or vocabulary tests and will regularly assess and give feedback on written work.
 The end of year exam will include all topics and grammar covered and test all four skills.